monochromegane/torokko/README.md

 ## Custom build

-Cargo use `make` command for building your app.
+Torokko use `make` command for building your app.
-If your repository don't have `Makefile`, Cargo use default Makefile:
+If your repository don't have `Makefile`, Torokko use default Makefile:

 ```make
 build: